mousepawmedia/devdocs/network/source/tools/cpp.rst

 ..
 WARNING:: If you're using an operating system based on a version of
     Ubuntu before 16.04, you may not be able to compile our code with GCC.
-    There was a major bug in the last version of GCC5 for Ubuntu 14.04 which prevented our code from compiling.
+    There was a major bug in the last version of GCC 5 for Ubuntu 14.04 which prevented our code from compiling.

 We also try to ensure our code builds on GCC.
-Although GCC is available through the core repositories, we like using the latest stable compiler builds.
+You may use the version provided by your distribution, as long as it is GCC 7 or later.

 ..  code-block:: bash